Yannick Schwaller

-Yannick Schwaller (born 31 March 1995 in Solothurn) is a Swiss curler from Recherswil.
+Yannick Schwaller (born 31 March 1995) is a Swiss curler from Recherswil.
 He currently skips his own team out of Geneva.
+He is the 2026 Winter Olympics bronze medalist, two-time World Championship medalist and four-time European Championship medalist.

 Career

 Juniors

 Schwaller skipped the Swiss junior men's team at three straight World Junior Curling Championships.
 In 2014, he led his team of Reto Keller, throwing fourth stones, Patrick Witschonke, Michael Probst and Romano Meier to a 6–3 round robin record.
 They then beat Italy's Amos Mosaner in a tiebreaker to qualify for the playoffs.
-There, they defeated Canada's Braden Calvert and Norway's Eirik Mjøen in the 3 vs. 4 page playoff and semifinal games respectively, qualifying for the final.
+There, they defeated Canada's Braden Calvert and Norway's Eirik Mjøen in the 3 vs. 4 page playoff and semifinal games, respectively, qualifying for the final.
 In the final, they won 6–5 over Scotland's Kyle Smith rink to become the World Junior champions, becoming just the fifth Swiss men's team to do so.

-Schwaller returned to the World Juniors the following season with his same lineup in attempts to repeat as world champions.
+Schwaller returned to the World Juniors the following season with the same lineup in an attempt to repeat as world champions.
 The team fared better through the round robin at the 2015 World Junior Curling Championships, finishing second overall with a 7–2 record.
-They then lost to Canada's Calvert team in the 1 vs. 2 game, but bounced back with a win over Sweden's Fredrik Nyman to once again play in the World Junior final.
+They then lost to Canada's Calvert team in the 1 vs. 2 game, but bounced back with a win over Sweden's Fredrik Nyman, allowing them to once again play in the World Junior final.
 There, they were defeated 6–3 by the Canadian team, settling for silver.

 Team Schwaller began competing on the World Curling Tour during the 2015–16 season and found success, reaching the playoffs in four of their events.
 They made the semifinal round of the Curling Masters Champéry and the quarterfinals of the Swiss Cup Basel, as well as the finals of two regional Swiss events.
 His team, now with Schwaller throwing the fourth stones, competed once more in the 2016 World Junior Curling Championships where they made the playoffs for a third straight year with a 6–3 record.
 Despite beating Canada's Matt Dunstone in the 3 vs. 4 page playoff game, they lost both the semifinal and bronze medal game to the United States' Korey Dropkin and Canada respectively, settling for fourth.